What Is a Money Purchase Pension Plan (MPPP)? How Is It Different From a 401k?

 Is final salary pension for life?

 A final salary pension is a defined benefit plan.
-Unlike a defined contribution plan, defined benefit plans do pay out a set amount of money at retirement, typically based on your earnings and number of years of service.
+Unlike a defined contribution plan, defined benefit plans pay out a set amount of money at retirement, typically based on your earnings and number of years of service.
 Final salary pensions can be paid as a lump sum or as a lifetime annuity, meaning you get paid for the remainder of your life.

 Photo credit: iStock/ferrantraite